CUTTING EDGE ANALYSIS

 If he's lucky, Ron Paul could be the Pat Buchanan of 2012.
 Pat Buchanan's spirited 1996 campaign could provide a blueprint for Ron Paul in 2012 ...
 Right-wing pundit Pat Buchanan is back in the news ...
 I've spent two years trailing Pat, writing the biography of a man whose life I think best summarises the history of the American conservative movement: speechwriter for Nixon and Reagan, instigator of the culture war and (some people believe) inspiration to Sarah Palin.
 This week he launched a new book called Suicide of a Superpower: Will America Survive Until 2025?
 It's a stunning Jeremiad on America's decline, written with characteristic muscle and wit.
 Pat's opinion matters because he ran for the presidency three times and, in 1996, won the New Hampshire Republican primary.
 His story offers some clues on how the 2012 GOP contest might play out – and the news is particularly good for Ron Paul. – UK Telegraph/ Tim Stanley

-Dominant Social Theme: This crazy man, this loony man ... perhaps he has something to offer after all ...
+Dominant Social Theme: This man, this crazy man, this loony man ... perhaps he has something to offer after all ...